ran-isenberg/serverless-python-demo/README.md

 This is a sample serverless application built in Python.
 It consists of an API Gateway backed by four Lambda functions and a DynamoDB table for storage.

-Maintained by Ran Isenberg [Ran the builder](https://www.ranthebuilder.cloud/) Heitor Lessa and Efi Merdler-Kravitz
+Maintained by Ran Isenberg [Ran the builder](https://www.ranthebuilder.cloud/) and Heitor Lessa